 A Tale of Sorrow and Sadness

-Imported 35mm Print.
-Fired from Nikkatsu studio for making “incomprehensible” films, Seijun Suzuki returned to the director’s chair after a decade of exile working in television with A Tale of Sorrow and Sadness, a characteristically bizarre critique of advertising and celebrity culture based on a story by sports manga legend Ikki Kajiwara (Ashita no Joe).
-In need of a new cover girl to boost advertising sales, the top brass of a large sports magazine manufacture the latest Japanese sports star—an amateur golfer who looks good in a bikini.
+Fired from Nikkatsu studio for making “incomprehensible” films, iconoclastic filmmaker Seijun Suzuki returned to the director’s chair after a decade of exile working in television with this characteristically bizarre critique of advertising and celebrity culture based on a story by sports manga legend Ikki Kajiwara (Ashita no Joe).
+In need of a new cover girl to boost advertising sales, the top brass of a large sports magazine manufacture the latest Japanese sports star: an amateur golfer who looks good in a bikini.
 When the golfer’s fame attracts the unwanted attention of a crazed housewife stalker, however, she finds herself terrorized by a blackmail scheme and Suzuki makes a sharp turn into surreal psychological thriller territory.

-Dir.
-Seijun Suzuki, 1977, 93 min., 35mm, color, in Japanese with English subtitles.
+1977.
+93 min.
+35mm, color, in Japanese with English subtitles.
+Directed by Seijun Suzuki.
 With Yoko Shiraki, Yoshio Harada, Masumi Okada, Koji Wada.
-Photo credit: A Tale of Sorrow and Sadness © 1977 “Story of Sorrow and Sadness” Film Partners.

 - 7:00 pm